MarkEdmondson1234/googleAuthR/cran-comments.md

 This is the first attempt for 1.0.0.

-I have corrected the WARNINGS that have appeared from the devtools removing some functions to usethis.

-There were no ERRORs or WARNINGs or NOTEs
+There were no ERRORs or WARNINGs

-R6 is a runtime dependency
+There is 1 NOTE about the size of the tarball, I don't see where I can minimise the package size.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of googleAuthR